threalwinky/threalwinky.github.io/content/post/phar-deserialization/index.md

 ### image-optimizer

-[image-optimizer](https://github.com/spatie/image-optimizer) is a PHP library to optimize an image if it is large.
-The simple syntax is
+[image-optimizer](https://github.com/spatie/image-optimizer) is a PHP library for optimizing images, especially if they are large.
+The simple syntax is:

 ```php
 <?php